 Here is how I recommend you run your interview process regardless of the role:

 - Leverage networks: The best way to get quality candidates is to leverage your network of investors, advisors and existing employees.
 Good brands (team/investors), good PR and good written content can also attract candidates.
+Reach out personally when possible.

 - Screen: Arrange a screening call with someone on your team who is directly responsible for running the recruiting process.
 This could be the hiring manager or a recruiter/HR lead depending on the size of your company.
 If you’re going to scale quickly, then someone who can lead recruiting and HR is a very good investment and takes pressure off the operators.
 Skip this step if the candidate comes from a trusted source or you need to move fast.